nieltg/android_device_samsung_codina/README.md

 Some repositories must be patched before building.
 I've provided a script to do that.
 You can execute these commands on your build root.

-You also should check `rootdir/variants/current` symlink in the device tree.
-Point it to `default` if you don't want to build _sdboot variant_ which explanation you can read [here](https://github.com/nieltg/codina-initramfs-sdboot).

 ```bash
 . build/envsetup.sh ; export USE_CCACHE=1
 codina-patch-apply